cal-adapt/cae-archives/workshop#1example/README.md

-This file contains multiple versions of the same notebook, used at workshop #1 (_orig).
+This directory contains multiple versions of the same notebook, used at workshop #1 (_orig).

 The needed data for the visualizations is in this directory, so you can use the _local version without having to access raw data.